cz172638/pygrass/docs/raster.rst

 RastRow
 -------

-The RasterRow class use the Grass C API to read and write the map, there is not support to read and write to the same map at the same time, for this functionality, please see the RasterSegment class.
+PyGrass allow user to open the maps, in read and write mode, row by row using the `Raster library`_, there is not support to read and write to the same map at the same time, for this functionality, please see the :ref:`RasterSegment-label` and :ref:`RasterNumpy-label` classes.
 The RasterRow class allow to read in a randomly order the row from a map, but it is only possible to write the map using only a sequence order, therefore every time you are writing a new map, the row is add to the file as the last row. ::